|

 with certified 3M Scotchprinted graphics, or with graphics

-minimum of 5 years durability against deterioration due
+MCS will yield a minimum of 7 years durability against deterioration

-to temperature and UV rays.
-Inexpensively printed graphics
+due to temperature and UV rays.
+Thermal printing will give

-substrate will also show rapid deterioration when exposed
+show rapid deterioration when exposed to UV rays.

 |